-The Chief Deputy Assessor and the three Chief Appraisers are in charge of all valuation maintenance and reappraisal programs.
+The Chief Deputy Assessor and the three Chief Appraisers are responsible for all valuation maintenance and reappraisal programs.
 They will be responsible for implementing administrative policy, enforcing procedural and quality control standards, directing, training, and assigning duties to temporary personnel and performing the other statutory ongoing administrative duties.

 The County Assessor believes that education should be an ongoing program and it only strengthens the valuation program.
-The Protest Boards and Court of Appeals gauge the level of professional expertise of an appraiser by the appraiser's credentials.
+The Protest Board and District Court gauge the level of professional expertise of an appraiser by the appraiser's credentials.
 Therefore, assessment personnel are expected and encouraged to attend all Property Tax Department's accepted appraisal courses and any licensing or certification program.
 This will benefit Santa Fe County by successfully defending valuation protests that ultimately impact county budgets.